BogyJ/AutomationFramework/README.md

 ## Logs
 - Logs can be found in `/logs/SearchEngine.log` file
 - It will be generated after test execution
+- Common results will be logged only if the same keyword is used for both search engines
-- **Note** that if you execute tests in a row few time it will append results to a log file
+- **Note** that if you execute tests in a row few times it will append results to a log file

 ## Workflow
 - Framework was developed in a way that allows new contributors to a project to easily add tests without any overlapping or potential conflicts